TheLime1/aichat-cli/readme.md

 To change the bot during the conversation, select option `1` from the menu and choose the desired bot.

+To insert the clipboard contents as a message, select option `2` from the menu.
+The current contents of the clipboard will be used as the input message for the chatbot.

-To export the conversation to a .txt file, select option `2` from the menu.
+To export the conversation to a .txt file, select option `3` from the menu.
 Enter the desired filename when prompted, and the conversation will be saved in the `conv` directory as a .txt file.

 To exit the LimeBot CLI app, select option `0` from the menu.